History of atheism: The Sophists

 In the fifth century BCE the Sophists began to question many of the traditional assumptions of Greek culture.
 Prodicus of Ceos was said to have believed that "it was the things which were serviceable to human life that had been regarded as gods", and Protagoras stated at the beginning of a book that "With regard to the gods I am unable to say either that they exist or do not exist".
 Diagoras of Melos allegedly chopped up a wooden statue of Heracles and used it to roast his lentils and revealed the secrets of the Eleusinian Mysteries.
 The Athenians accused him of impiety and banished him from their city.
 Critias was said as well to deny that the gods existed.

 Aristophanes (c.
 448–380 BCE), known for his satirical style, wrote in his play the Knights:

 "Shrines!
 Shrines!
 Surely you don't believe in the gods.
 What's your argument?
 Where's your proof?"

+Euripides (c.
+480-406 BCE), a Greek tragedy author, depicts the Greek hero Bellerophon in his eponymous play as a pessimist who eventually believes the gods do not exist: “Is there anyone who thinks there are gods in heaven? / There are not.
+There are not, for any man who wishes / Not to be a fool and trust some ancient story..."